viewflow/viewflow/README.rst

 django-viewflow provides simple, django friendly way to organize views, background jobs, user permission checking, in one clearly defined task flow.

+django-viewflow does not introduce any restriction on views, urls or celery tasks, and should plays well in any other django project.

 Quick start
 ===========
 Let's define basic Hello Process where one could start hello world request, and another approve it,